-- 2. Keep establishing readout capabilities for 25 hours CVR, discover new technique and efficient tool of transcript. - 3.
-Attend international training programs to improve flight data mining, dynamic image analysis, and big data applications in aviation. - 4.
-Keep establishing readout capability for damaged avionic devices and developing a dynamic database system to manage the aircraft flight parameters. - 5.
-Improving readout and analysis capability for new generation flight recorders equipped on A320neo, A321neo, A330neo, A350 and B787 type aircraft. - 6.
+- 1. Continuously exchange or discuss with others accident investigation organization, to obtain up-to-date technique and efficient tool of transcript and built up own capability for 25 hours CVR readout. - 2.
+Attend international training programs to improve flight data mining, dynamic image analysis, and big data applications in aviation.

+- 3. Keep establishing readout capability for damaged avionic devices and developing a dynamic database system to manage the aircraft flight parameters. - 4.
+Improving readout and analysis capability for new generation flight recorders equipped on A320neo, A321neo, A330neo, A350 and B787 type of aircraft. - 5.
 Establish Asia-Pacific Region investigation technical meeting to keep build up the capacity of TTSB engineering analysis.
-Invite JTSB (Japan), TSIB (Singapore) and nearby countries together to hold the technical conference and practical training.
+Invite JTSB (Japan), TSIB (Singapore), ARAIB (Korea) and nearby countries together to hold the technical conference and practical training.